trilobiet/oapenmemoclientweb/README.md

 Given a client 'abc_corp' and a task 'some_fancy_task' of type `xml` the associated file will be located at `exports/abc_corp/some_fancy_task.xml`.

+## Custom resources

+The clients website can be customized to display your logo and optionally adjust some of the colors to reflect your organization's identity.

+The directory targeted in `path.customresources` must contain 3 files:

+- `custom.css`
+   Override default styles for the manager application here, or leave empty;
+- `logo.png`
+   The logo shown on the login screen;
+- `favicon.ico`

 ## Installation and running

 This application must be installed as a service.

+- Create an installation directory under the user's (`oapen`) home directory;
 - Copy `clientweb-x.y.z.jar` to the user's (`oapen`) home directory;
+- Copy `src/main/resources/application.properties.tpl` to the installation directory and rename to `application.properties`;
+- Edit `application.properties` (see above 'Configuration');
+- Create a directory `customresources` (see above 'Custom resources');
 - Create a symlink `ln -s clientweb-x.y.z.jar clientweb.jar`;
 - In `/etc/systemd/system` create a file named `oapen-memo-clientweb.service`.
 See
   [Readme-memowebsite-service.txt](./Readme-memowebsite-service.txt) for an example.
-- Create a mapping on your web server to access the application from the internet (NGINX example):
+- Choose a **free** internal port and create a mapping on your web server to access the application from the internet
+  (NGINX example below for 'memomanager.oapen.org', internal port 8083):

         server {